Existence results for quasimonotone elliptic systems with growth up to critical exponents: Abstract

 \section{Abstract}

-We establish the existence of weak solutions of coupled systems of elliptic partial differential equations with quasimonotone nonlinearities in the domain interior and on the boundary.
-When the nonlinearities satisfy some monotonicity conditions, we employ monotone iteration techniques to establish the existence of minimal and maximal weak solutions between an ordered pair of sub- and supersolution.
-In the absence of monotonicity, we prove an existence result when the nonlinearities satisfy certain growth conditions.
-In addition, we provide concrete examples that illustrate the applicability of our theoretical results.
+We establish the existence of weak solutions of coupled systems of elliptic partial differential equations with quasimonotone nonlinearities in the differential equation and on the boundary.
+Specifically, we prove the existence of minimal and maximal weak solutions between an ordered pair of (not necessarily bounded) sub- and super-solutions.
+The nonlinearities in both the differential equation and on the boundary are assumed to be quasimonotone and satisfy suitable growth conditions up to the critical Sobolev exponents in the appropriate Lebesgue spaces (in duality).
+Our proof relies on Zorn’s lemma, Kato’s inequality, and a combination of estimates and existence results for scalar nonlinear elliptic equations with growth up to critical exponents.
+In addition, we provide an example to illustrate our results.\\\\